Skip to content

 The Five Portraits of Queen Elizabeth II

-The image of Queen Elizabeth II, the monarch of The United Kingdom of Great Britain and Northern Ireland and Head of the Commonwealth, has appeared on the currency of 35 countries and has graced coins on every continent except Antarctica.
+The image of Queen Elizabeth II, of The United Kingdom of Great Britain and Northern Ireland and Head of the Commonwealth, has appeared on the currency of 35 countries and has graced coins on every continent except Antarctica.
 A Guinness World Record for ‘most currencies featuring the same individual’.
 There have been a number of obverse types which have been produced for special occasions such as her jubilees and for the overseas territories and the Commonwealth of Nations.
 For the purpose of this article we will be looking into the five portraits which were produced not only for commemorative and proof coins, but also those found on coins which have circulated.

 Mary Gillick Portrait 1953 to 1968